Indigestion: What it is and How to Avoid Indigestion by Avoiding Certain Foods

 Caffeine

 Caffeine encourages gastrointestinal tract motility and moves content more quickly through your system.
 An excessive amount of caffeine can give you diarrhea.
-If you are already suffering from diarrhea, caffeine can only make the digestive problems worst.
+If you are already suffering from diarrhea, caffeine can only make digestive problems worst.
 Moreover, chocolate, soda, and tea are also sources of caffeine and should be avoided if you are facing indigestion.

 Artificial Sweeteners

 Artificial sweeteners are almost in every packed food and the most associated with the digestive problem is sorbitol.
 It is hard to digest sugar which is commonly found naturally in fruits like apples, peaches, and prunes.
-As soon the sorbitol reaches the large intestine, it develops gas, diarrhea and bloating.
+As soon the sorbitol reaches the large intestine, it develops gas, diarrhea, and bloating.
 If you have diarrhea, make sure to read food labels in order to avoid sorbitol.

 If somehow you are concerned about your indigestion and can’t find the proper remedy, make sure to visit Urgent Care Walk-in Clinic.
 The board-certified doctors will help you in treating indigestion without waiting for long hours or booking an appointment.